Drain Flies: Identification, Causes & Elimination

-You walk into your bathroom at night, flip on the light, and suddenly tiny, fuzzy flies scatter from around your sink drain.
+Imagine this: you walk into your bathroom at night, flip on the light, and suddenly tiny, fuzzy flies scatter from around your sink drain.
 If this scenario sounds familiar, you're likely dealing with drain flies—one of the most persistent yet misunderstood household pests.
-Unlike fruit flies that hover around your kitchen bananas, these moths-like insects have made your plumbing their permanent residence.
+Unlike fruit flies that hover around your kitchen bananas, these moth-like insects have made your plumbing their permanent residence.

 The frustrating truth about drain flies is that surface cleaning won't eliminate them.
 They're breeding in the biofilm deep within your drains, and without targeting their actual breeding sites, you'll see new generations emerging every 7-15 days.
 This comprehensive guide will teach you exactly how to identify, eliminate, and prevent drain flies using methods that actually work long-term.